seregasheypak/music-api/README.md

 ```
 This will use the application's default properties file (application.yml) and will start the RestAPI on http://localhost:8081

-A properties file for production enviroment is provided (application-prod.yml.
+A properties file for production environment is provided (application-prod.yml.
 This overwrites the server to listen to port 8080 instead of 8081.
 Just especify "prod" profile when running the application:

 ```
 mvn spring-boot: run -Dspring-boot.run.profiles=prod